Brookline Asian American Family Network

 Resources During the COVID-19 Pandemic

-The closure of Brookline schools on March 13th, 2020 and then the subsequent state of emergency declared by Governor Baker on March 17th, due to the COVID-19 pandemic, has up-ended life for all residents in Massachusetts.
+The closure of Brookline schools on March 13th, 2020 and then the subsequent state of emergency declared by Governor Baker on March 17th, due to the COVID-19 pandemic, up-ended life for all residents in Massachusetts.

 There have been numerous reports and anecdotes of how Asians have been targeted because of the origins of the COVID-19 coronavirus.